-A recent video post from the BBC questioned the suitability of cinematic style trailers for theatre, like the one below produced for To Kill A Mockingbird.
+A video post by the BBC questioned the suitability of cinematic style trailers for theatre, like the one below we produced for To Kill A Mockingbird.
 Critics think theatre trailers using cinematic techniques to entice audiences are misrepresenting the stage shows they’re promoting.

 Creating trailers for the stage began in around 2007 following the advent of YouTube with the National Theatre among the first to start producing regularly.
 Lyn Gardner wrote an article at the time about the exciting potential of the theatre trailer, calling the concept “genius”.
 Now in 2014 the theatre trailer is a staple of marketing campaigns.